KriSun95/heasoft-test-base/README.md

 The new or benchamrk directory will be created from the `replacement_directory` folder.

+## Data Download

+_As described in the `raw_nustar_download` directory._

+Download the data file through [here](https://heasarc.gsfc.nasa.gov/db-perl/W3Browse/w3table.pl?tablehead=name%3Dnumaster&Action=More+Options)

+For deafult behaviour that will behave with the provided GTI and REG files:

+- Search with ObsID: 80414202001
+- Select the observation, hit `Retrieve`, and then download the file from the link.

+If you download different data and/or want to use different GTI and/or REG files, that is fine, don't worry.
+Follow the help documentation for the shell script.

+## Usage

 ```bash
 A script to test an HEASoft install to a previous one.